-"On the fifteenth day of the month [of Nisan] begins the Festival of Matzos..."
+"On the fifteenth day of this month [Nisan] is the Festival of Matzos to Hashem..."
 (23:6)

-Although throughout the Torah, this festival is usually referred to as "the Festival of Matzos," in common usage it is usually called "Passover."
-(The term "Passover" in the Torah always refers to the sacrifice associated with this holiday rather than to the holiday itself.)
+Although throughout the Torah, this festival is usually referred to as "the Festival of Matzos," in common usage it is usually called "Pesach."
+(The term "Pesach" in the Torah always refers to the sacrifice associated with this holiday rather than to the holiday itself.)